What’s the best broadband for working from home?

 What’s the best broadband package for working from home?

 The best broadband for working from home is one that is fast, reliable, and has enough speed for all of your daily tasks.
-A fibre broadband connection is often the best choice because it provides high speeds and a stable connection that can handle video calls, large file downloads, and multiple users without slowing down.
+Full fibre and cable broadband are both strong options, offering high speeds and stable connections that can handle video calls, large file downloads, and multiple users.

 Not sure what you can get at your home?
 Use our helpful broadband postcode checker to see all of the packages available in your area.